vijay03/cs360v-f21/Lab3.md

 ### Part-3 Checking exit reason

 Complete the implementation of `vmexit()` by identifying the reason for the exit from the VMCS.
-You may need to search Chapter 27 of the [Intel manual](http://www.cs.utexas.edu/~vijay/cs378-f17/projects/64-ia-32-architectures-software-developer-vol-3c-part-3-manual.pdf) to solve this part of the exercise.
+You may need to search Chapter 27 of the [Intel manual](http://www.cs.utexas.edu/~vijay/cs378-f17/projects/64-ia-32-architectures-software-developer-vol-3c-part-3-manual.pdf) and look at vmm/vmx.h to solve this part of the exercise.

 #### Part-4 Multi-boot map (aka e820)